michaelheyman/rust-pdx-schedule/README.md

 It has a few endpoints defined in it:
 * http://localhost:8080/ routes to the application
+* http://localhost:8080/api/classes/latest responds with JSON from the database matching the list of classes
+* http://localhost:8080/api/courses responds with JSON from the database matching the list of courses
+* http://localhost:8080/api/instructors responds with JSON from the database matching the list of instructors
 * http://localhost:8080/api/terms responds with JSON from the database matching the list of terms
-* http://localhost:8080/api/classes/latest responds with JSON from the database matching the list of classes

 These endpoints were built, as they are required for front-end to function.